avwsolutions/DOD-AMS-Workshop/workshop.md

 }
 ```

-Now start the code by the command below en play with the input [carrot, pizza, beer or other].
+Now start the code with the command below en play with the input [carrot, pizza, beer or other].
 Look at the guess field for the response.

 ```
 /opt/logstash/bin/logstash -f /tmp/example